 Wellston is a somewhat small city located in the state of Ohio.
 With a population of 5,440 people and just one neighborhood, Wellston is the 256th largest community in Ohio.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Wellston is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Wellston isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Wellston are a mix of both white- and blue-collar jobs.
 Overall, Wellston is a city of managers, service providers, and sales and office workers.
 There are especially a lot of people living in Wellston who work in management occupations (19.66%), food service (10.36%), and healthcare (8.29%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Wellston has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Wellston has few renters and college students.
 But the biggest reason it is quieter in Wellston than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Wellston may be for you.